| CECG

 Ray Najjar,

-Hiroshi Ohmoto, Professor of Geochemistry and Director
+Hiroshi Ohmoto, Professor of Geochemistry, Department of Geosciences

 Richard R. Parizek, Professor of Geology and Geo-Environmental